CarlKT/summerJob2020/README.md

 The main product from the research is a variational autoencoder using crucially a gumbel-softmax activation, in order to have a approximated discrete output.

-Unfourtunately, I do not currently have access to the jupyter notebook containing the bulk of my work, but as soon as I do, it will be here.
+Unfortunately, I do not currently have access to the jupyter notebook containing the bulk of my work, but as soon as I do, it will be here.
+A preliminary version of the VAE model can be found in autoencoders.py